 Wine and beer

 Many of the hosts have wine tasting and wine for sale.
 Breweries also participate in the same way.
 We stop, set up camp in a location that they have set aside for us, and after we set up, we participate in the wine tasting, usually purchasing our favorite to be consumed later.
 After the tasting, we return to the RV, cook dinner, and settle in for the night.

-We discussed with friends that don’t use Harvest Host because they don’t like wine, that although members are expected to make a purchase while at the stop, it doesn’t have to be wine, or they could purchase wine to be later given to a friend as a gift.
+We discussed with friends who don’t use Harvest Host because they don’t like wine, that although members are expected to make a purchase while at the stop, it doesn’t have to be wine, or they could purchase wine to be later given to a friend as a gift.

 Here is one of our blog entries from when we stayed at a Harvest Host winery.
 Boondocking at a Winery